Becoming a Geologist

 Mr. Berry owned a country home called “Ingleside,” at Liberty Hill, South Carolina.
 Here he ran a science camp in the summer for interested students.
 One of the highlights of my life was being allowed to attend this camp.

-I should point out that Mr. Berry was not anti-female; for some years previously he ran a camp at Spruce Pine, North Carolina, where he had facilities for both girls and boys.
+I should point out that Mr. Berry was most definitely not anti-female; for some years previously he ran a camp at Spruce Pine, North Carolina, where he had facilities for both girls and boys.
 But this was his first year of running the camp at Liberty Hill, and the facilities were limited.

 Part of My Early Rock Collection (Railroad Rocks)

-Highlights at the camp were field trips to nearby sites of geologic interest.
+Highlights at the camp included field trips to nearby sites of geologic interest.
 One trip involved a journey to a dangerous pegmatite mine that gave up garnets the size of of saltshakers.
 Mr. Berry thought children should be allowed to participate in “hazardous” activities…as long as they were pursuing the cause of science…better to be dead than stupid, he seemed to think.
 Mixing acids, flaming phosphorous globules, and scrambling up death-defying cliffs at abandoned mines was part of his strategy to keep things interesting.
 I’m afraid Mr. Berry could not get away with his camp nowadays!

 I Was Diverted